CasGan/CS-479-Reverse-Engineering/Modules/Week1.md

   CreateServiceA
   InternetOpenA

+Dropping it into PeID shows that ijt is a UPX 0.89.6-1.02/1.05-2.90 -> Markus & Laszlo  and EP Section: UPX1

 PEview says that the size of Raw Data is 0  and the virtual size is 400 for UPX0

 ## Mitigations